Shamiivan/alara/README.md

 # alara
-ice-based personal system for daily focus, follow-through, and reflection — designed to make consistent execution simple and natural.
+Voice-based personal system for daily focus, follow-through, and reflection — designed to make consistent execution simple and natural.